priyanshu1998/Key-Value-DB-with-state-based-Authentication/README.md

     A user is assigned the “guest” role by default.
 The server can upgrade a “guest” user to a “manager” user.

+### Execution:
+    # First execute the server. (server runs on port on port 9999)
+    python auth_server.py

+    # on a different terminal execute
+    python client.py

 ### References: